ALTERNATE WAYS TO GET ON THE PROPERTY LADDER

 25.10.2022

-Getting your foot on that crucial first rung of the property market ladder can seem like a giant leap.
-Interest rates are continuing to rise in the short term at least and lenders are scrutinizing your income-to-debt ratio like never before.
-Many renters are sick of pouring dead money into their landlords’ property portfolios and are starting to look outside the square for ways to secure a mortgage that they can afford, and purchase a home that they can enjoy living in.
+Getting my foot on that crucial first rung of the property market ladder felt like a giant leap.
+With interest rates continuing to rise in the short term and lenders scrutinizing my income-to-debt ratio more closely than ever, it was a challenging environment.
+As a renter, I was tired of pouring money into my landlord’s property portfolio and started to look for creative ways to secure a mortgage I could afford and purchase a home I could enjoy living in.

-With this in mind, we explore some creative lending solutions that give you that crucial first step up.
+With this in mind, I explored some creative lending solutions to give me that crucial first step up.

-Traditionally first homeowners have followed a linear pathway to buying their first home.
-With interest rates creeping up, and conventional lenders requiring a 20% deposit, this system is becoming unattainable for many and alternative routes to the housing market are being investigated.
-Here are a few ideas that may accelerate your way into a new home!
+Traditionally, first-time homeowners have followed a linear pathway to buying their first home.
+With interest rates creeping up and conventional lenders requiring a 20% deposit, this system was becoming unattainable for many, including myself.
+Here are a few ideas that accelerated my way into a new home!

 • Shared ownership